rusuly/MySqlCdc/README.md

 - Packet compression is not supported.
 - Reading a binlog file offline is not supported.
 - Automatic failover is not not supported.
+- Multi-source replication & multi-master topology setup are not supported.
 - Now only the `mysql_native_password` auth plugin is supported.

 ## Prerequisites